Here is an overview of my journey with a cryotherapy in Australia experiment!

 Cryotherapy is definitely worth trying…I kinda stuffed things up for myself by going so hard straight off the bat…but I’m all sensible now & finding my way back to balance & what I’m hoping for is better results once I’ve completed month 2.
 I’m also going to get some blood test results this week which can be compared to pre-cryo-hacking results.
 I will outline those details in upcoming posts.

-I hope you enjoyed reading about the first month in my experiment & of course, please feel free to get in contact to ask questions or even to share your own stories.
+I hope you enjoyed reading about the first month of my experiment with cryotherapy in Australia.

 Hack your life to health, happiness & abundance